DBozhinovski/relatinator/README.md

 train(documents);
 ```

-### Getting related posts
+### Getting related documents

-Once you've trained the classifier, you can get related posts for a given post by using the `getRelated` function.
+Once you've trained the classifier, you can get related documents for a given document by using the `getRelated` function.
 It takes the following arguments:

-- `documentToCompare` - the content of the post for which you want to get related posts
+- `documentToCompare` - the content of the document for which you want to get related documents
-- `id` - the id of the post for which you want to get related posts
+- `id` - the id of the document for which you want to get related documents
-- `topN` - the number of related posts you want to get
+- `topN` - the number of related documents you want to get

 ```ts
 import { train, getRelated } from "relatinator";